 When the Britisher who came as late as 1890s knows about the history of Manipur, why the Tangkhul and other communities who have been living in the land for many centuries didn’t understand the history of Manipur?

 Modern Manipur was neither created after 1947 nor created by the British in 1830s.
 It had been there, ruled by valley based Kings, indeed, the longest dynasty to rule any kingdom in world history!
-British accepted the situation and the borders of Meetei Kingdom.
+British accepted the situation and the borders of the Meetei Kingdom.

-In nearly every Tangkhul Village, the title “Khullakpa” was given to an officer for convenience of administration of village affairs.
+In nearly every Tangkhul Village, the title “Khullakpa” was given to an officer for the convenience of administration of village affairs.
 There is also an officer titled “Meetei Lambu” who knows the Meetei language more than other villagers.

 Now, every tribes of Manipur who are proud to call themselves “Naga by Blood” must answer Where is Naga, what language does Naga speaks, What religion does Naga follows, how old is the political history of Naga?

 Tangkhuls and other tribes of Manipur were in their own world when the seed of Naga Nationalism was sown.
 They have no idea of a Naga movement until 1950s when A.Z.Phizo came to Manipur to gather soldiers for Naga National Council (NNC).
-When Naga boycotted the first Indian election in 1952, why Tangkhul send Shri Rishang Keishing as the first Lok Sabha MP from Manipur?
+When Naga boycotted the first Indian election in 1952, why did Tangkhul send Shri Rishang Keishing as the first Lok Sabha MP from Manipur?

 NNC itself is a united representatives of various Naga communites and symbols of each Naga are seen in the group.
-The Highest and must respected “Naga Parliament” came to be known as “Tatar Hoho” after the Sema, Lotha and Ao word for “Village elders” (tatar) and the Lotha and Sema word for Assembly ” Hoho”.
+The Highest and must respected “Naga Parliament” came to be known as “Tatar Hoho” after the Sema, Lotha, and Ao word for “Village elders” (tatar) and the Lotha and Sema word for Assembly ” Hoho”.

 Rengma word for king or supreme head “Kedahge” was used for “President” of the Federal Government of Nagaland.
 The Yimchunger word for village Councillor was used to represent Ministers as “Kilonsers”.